We're here to help

 What about SMEs?

 SMEs are a broad but important category when gauging the UK’s business landscape.
 The stats speak for themselves: 99.9% of all UK businesses are SMEs.
-Plus, they generate over half (52.5%) of the UK’s total business turnover.
+Plus, they generate over half (52.5%) of the UK’s total business turnover and account for 60% of its employment.

 At the start of 2024, the UK’s business population was 5.5 million.
 Of those, 5.45 million were small (1-49 employees), 37,800 medium-sized (50-249 employees), and 8,250 large businesses (250+ employees).